 A Guide to Claiming Compensation For Historical Sexual Abuse

-By Fern Easton.
-Last Updated 5th February 2021.
+By Brett Williams.
+Last Updated 17th July 2021.
 Welcome to our guide on child abuse compensation claims.
+This guide covers everything of significance relating to historical sexual abuse claims.
 If you were a victim of sexual abuse, you are entitled to compensation.
 Claiming historical sexual abuse compensation is a way of holding those responsible for your horrific ordeal accountable.
 As sexual abuse incidents are very traumatic by nature, and abusers often manipulate or blame their victims.

-This means that it may be years, even decades before a victim of sexual abuse has the courage to seek justice for their sexual abuse ordeal.
-In this guide, we are going to look at instances where the victim is a child and may not understand what has happened to them at the time, or come forward about their sexual abuse until they are an adult.
-Many victims worry that because the abuse happened in the past, this means they won’t be able to claim compensation.
-Fortunately, this simply is not the case.
+This means that it may be years, even decades, before a victim of sexual abuse has the courage to seek justice for their sexual abuse ordeal.
+In this guide, we will look at instances where the victim is a child and may not understand what has happened to them at the time or come forward about their sexual abuse until they are an adult.
+Many victims worry that because the abuse happened in the past, they won’t be able to claim compensation.
+Fortunately, this is not the case.
 If you were sexually abused in the past, you are entitled to claim historical sexual abuse compensation.

 Trust Accident Claims UK, a top personal injury solicitor’s firm, to help you win your case.
 We specialise in claiming compensation for historical sexual abuse victims and have a great track record of winning claimants the maximum amount of compensation that they are entitled to.
 If you have suffered sexual abuse, then call us today on 0800 073 8801 for your free legal consultation.

-Our advisors are trained to deal with your call in a kind, sensitive way and any information you share with us will be treated in the strictest of confidence.
-If you have a legitimate claim, we will estimate how much compensation you could be awarded and will find the best personal injury solicitor to represent you, who will proceed with your claim right away.
+Our advisors are trained to deal with your call in a kind, sensitive way, and any information you share with us will be treated in the strictest of confidence.
+If you have a legitimate claim, we will estimate how much compensation you could be awarded.
+We will find the best personal injury solicitor to represent you, who will proceed with your claim right away.

 Select A Section